Unrelenting stress. Trouble sleeping. Crazy cravings. Low libido. Brain fog. Stubborn weight gain. Anxiety or depression.

 One of the best ways you can take care of yourself is by making sure you are getting enough rest!
 Sleep is key to helping your body reach homeostasis.
 When you are stressed, your internal clock is affected by your HPA axis.

 The issues you are facing with metabolism, autoimmunity, and mental health could all have some root in your natural rhythms being thrown off.
-Check out my Sleeping for Your Hormones blog series for more helpful information and tips to get you back on track!
+Check out this post for some proven sleep tips that will help you get the rest you need.

 #4 – Destress Your Mess